saramccombs/has-many-through-forms-rails-labs-online-web-pt-081219/README.md

     * The title, categories, and content of the post.
     * All of the comments associated with the post.
     * A list of all the unique users who have commented on the post.
 A user's name should only show up once in this section, even if they've commented multiple times.
     * A form to add a new comment.
 The form should have a drop-down menu to select a user (we'll change this in future lessons to automatically associate the comment with a logged-in user).
 We should also be able to create a new user here and automatically associate it with the post.
-To associate a new comment with a post, you'll have to use a _[hidden field](https://apidock.com/rails/ActionView/Helpers/FormHelper/hidden_field)_:
+To associate a new comment with a post, you'll have to use a [hidden field](https://apidock.com/rails/ActionView/Helpers/FormHelper/hidden_field):

   ```erb
   <%= f.hidden_field :post_id, value: @post.id %>